Washington County Sheriff’s Office

 TCJS Cites Washington County Jail for Non-Compliance.

-Sheriff Trey Holleway receives his first non-compliant warning.
+Sheriff Trey Holleway receives his first non-compliant inspection.
 Washington County Jail in Brenham, Texas, has been added to the list of non-compliant jails on the Texas Commission on Jail Standards (TCJS) website.
 A notice of non-compliance was sent on May 28, 2025, which was a day after a special jail inspection.
 TCJS inspectors found that the Washington County Jail has failed to comply with the rules of inmate supervision.
 Inspectors’ notes follow:

 It was discovered that Washington County Jail exceeded the 60-minute minimum requirement for face-to-face observations.